Professor of International Health Financing and Health Systems

 Results4TB: Designing and evaluating provider results-based financing for tuberculosis care in Georgia: understanding costs, mechanisms of effect and impact

-find out more about Result 4TB
+Find out more about Result 4TB

 Verbal Autopsy with Participatory Action Research (VAPAR)